SilentDeath53/feedback-discord-bot/README.md

 # Feedback Discord Bot
-A simple discord bot with .py and .js file.
+A simple feedback discord bot with .py and .js file.

 # All Rights Reserved By Silent Death_53